techie-grace/techie-grace/README.md

 ### Hi there 👋

+I'm Amazing-Grace.
+Passionate about drawing insights from data.

+⚡ Fun fact: I consider myself to be a data detective.
 <!--
 **techie-grace/techie-grace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.